bacadlo/MDinero/README.md

 # MDinero
- Money Transfer Mobile Application Prototype
+ Money Transfer Mobile Application Prototype designed using Figma and developed using Android Studio